Each night as I watch the sunset, I am surprised to see the the western sky’s limitless wardrobe of clouds.

 My people went to live elsewhere and I remained alone in my solitary home.
 I was tired of meditation and sent a poem to one who had not called on me for a long time.

-And my sleeves are wet with dew,
+Weeds grow before my gate And my sleeves are wet with dew, No one calls on me, My tears are solitary–alas!

 She was a nun and she sent an answer:

-may all sentient beings slumber in peace
+silhouettemay all sentient beings slumber in peace

 Amy (The World is a Book…) writes that because of “the lockdown, we are spending more time at home.
 But, hopefully this isn’t limiting our interest in photographing.
 This week, we invite you to share photos taken at home.”